webiny/docs.webiny.com/docs/webiny-apps/security/development/App/Components/secure-view.md

 ---

 ### When to use
-The SecureView component can be used when you want only specific roles to see that particular item.
+The SecureView component can be used when you want only specific roles or scopes to see that particular item.

 ### How to import
 ```js